 2. We encourage the agricultural and rural affairs committees of the parliaments of the EU Member States to strengthen interparliamentary dialogue and cooperation with a view to coordinating positions and shaping a common EU-level approach to the future of the Common Agricultural Policy, the competitiveness of farmers, and the strengthening of European food security.

-3. With regard to the Common Agricultural Policy after 2027, the representatives of the parliaments of the European Union Member States – Lithuania, Poland, Estonia and Latvia – express a joint position, underlining that Ukraine and Moldova, as candidate countries, support a strong and adequately funded EU Common Agricultural Policy in the context of their phased preparation for membership of the European Union.

 Bronis Ropė